Kray-G/kinx/docs/spec/definition/function.md

 ### Arguments

-You can use the style of an array or object in arguments.
+You can use the style of an array or object in arguments, which is same as declaration statement.
 The following three styles are available.

 * Array Style ... each item in the array will be assigned to a variable in the order.